 There's some clever marketing behind energy bars and drinks, and you've got to be a pretty savvy consumer to see through it.
 So be critical when reading labels.
 As with everything, if it sounds too good to be true, it probably is.

 These products aren't the healthy choices the advertising hype makes them out to be.
+According to experts, kids and teens should not drink energy drinks because of concerns about their safety and their effect on health.
 The truth is, the best energy boost comes from healthy living.
 People who eat well, drink water, and get enough physical activity and sleep will have plenty of energy — the natural way.

 Reviewed by: Mary L. Gavin, MD